XAttnMark: Learning Robust Audio Watermarking with Cross-Attention: Methodology

 \subsection{Cross-Attention Generator-Detector Watermarking System with Shared Embedding Table}

-We observe that the fully disjointed architecture of AudioSeal ($\Theta_\mathcal{G} \neq \Theta_\mathcal{D}$) often converges fast for the watermark detection learning but struggles to learn the message decoding part efficiently and accurately.
+We observe that the fully disjoint architecture of AudioSeal ($\Theta_\mathcal{G} \neq \Theta_\mathcal{D}$) often converges fast for the watermark detection learning but struggles to learn the message decoding part efficiently and accurately.
 On the other hand, the full parameter-sharing architecture of WavMark ($\Theta_\mathcal{G} = \Theta_\mathcal{D}$) can achieve superior efficiency in learning both detection and message decoding but lacks enough robustness capability against various distortions (See App. \ref{app:training_dynamics}).
-This motivates us to explore a blended architecture with partial parameter sharing between the generator and the detector, which has the potential to boost message decoding learning while preserving robust capability.
+This motivates the design of a hybrid architecture with partial parameter sharing between the generator and the detector, which facilitates more effective message decoding while preserving robust capability.

 Our key design is to share the message conditioning module $\mathcal{M}$ between the generator and the detector, which helps bridge the information flow between how the message is composed and how it can be reconstructed in the detector part.
-Specifically, the learnable part of the embedding table $\mathbf{E}$ in $\mathcal{M}$, which serves as the fundamental vector set for composing the message latent in the generator part, is now utilized as a reference when decomposing the latent to retrieve the message bits in the detector.
-To achieve this, we propose leveraging a cross-attention block \citep{vaswani2017attention} to use the embedding table $\mathbf{E}$ as a (key-value) reference for message decoding, given the query audio latent $\boldsymbol{\tilde{h}}_{x}$.
-We describe this module in detail in the following section.
+Specifically, the learnable part of the embedding table $\boldsymbol{E}$ in $\mathcal{M}$, which serves as the fundamental vector set for composing the message latent in the generator part, is now utilized as a reference when decomposing the latent to retrieve the message bits in the detector.
+To achieve this, we propose leveraging a cross-attention block \citep{vaswani2017attention} to use the embedding table $\boldsymbol{E}$ as a (key-value) reference for message decoding, given the query audio latent $\boldsymbol{\tilde{h}}_{x}$.
+We describe the decoding mechanism in detail in the following section.